Green Trading Post

 Location: PPA Headquarters, 17 Pemberton Road, Southampton, NJ 08088

-Organized as a traditional holiday bazaar, the Green Trading Post, offers merchandise and memberships from local non-profit organizations.
+Organized as a traditional holiday bazaar, the Green Trading Post offers merchandise and memberships from local non-profit organizations.
 We also feature local artists and local authors whose work arises from or focuses on the Pine Barrens.
 Find unique gifts for friends and family this holiday season.
-The event will place on December 2nd and 3rd, 2023 in our gorgeous renovated dairy barn.
+The event takes place in our gorgeous renovated dairy barn.

 Get directions here.